andye2004/consul/website/source/docs/acl/acl-auth-methods.html.md

 * **Authentication** - Details about how to authenticate application credentials are configured using the `consul acl auth-method` subcommands or the corresponding [API endpoints](/api/acl/auth-methods.html).
-The specific details of configuration are type dependent and described below.
+The specific details of configuration are type dependent and described in their own documentation.

 * **Authorization** - One or more Binding Rules must be configured defining how to translate trusted identity attributes into privileges assigned to the ACL